Read Aloud Canadian Program FAQs

 Is a similar program available for French-language books?

-Yes, Copibec, the reproduction-rights organization in Quebec, is offering the opportunity for online story-time to Quebec educators, and waiving its licence fees.
-Those who wish to read aloud a story by Quebec rightsholders can request to do so by contacting Copibec at firstname.lastname@example.org.
+Currently, Copibec, the reproduction-rights organization in Quebec, is no longer offering online story-time to Quebec educators similar to the Read Aloud Canadian Books Program.
+If you wish to read aloud a story by Quebec rightsholders, please contact Copibec directly at email@example.com.

 Can I live-stream a reading?

-While the program does not allow public live-streaming of readings, a video recording of a reading of titles available for use under the program can be made available in any of the following ways:
+While the program does not allow public live-streaming of readings, a video recording of a reading of titles available for use under the program by educators and librarians at Access Copyright licensed K-12 and independent schools, and licensed public libraries, can be made available in any of the following ways:

 - Posted to a teacher or librarian’s school’s password-protected platform or within a closed group or password-protected platform; or if either these options is not possible;